Yorkville Middle School

 10. What Can I Do About Nagging Injuries?

 During the cross country season everyone will feel sore at one point or another.
-It's a difficult sport and you will be using your muscles in new ways so soreness should be expected.
+Cross country is a difficult sport and you will be using your muscles in new ways so soreness should be expected.
 Normal soreness means your muscles are rebuilding and gaining strength.
 We highly recommend purchasing a foam roller, lacrosse ball, and/or massage stick to massage sore muscles.
 While a professional massage of the sore muscles would be the best option, it is too expensive for most at the middle school level to do on a regular basis.
 A foam roller, lacrosse ball, or massage stick is a decent substitute for a massage.
 The middle school team has a supply of all three items, but they cannot be taken home by athletes.

 Ice can also help for sore muscles or other injuries.
 We recommend athletes put ice on the injury/soreness as soon as possible after their run.
 They should only keep the ice on the affected area for 15 minutes.
 They should also ice the area for 15 minutes before going to bed.